• Skip to primary navigation

 Substitutions

 • Padrón peppers - The Spanish sister pepper of Shishitos have a thicker skin, taste more like a green bell pepper, and have more seeds.
-This recipe also works with padron peppers.
+Our recipe also works with padron peppers.

 • Sesame Oil - Sprinkle the shishito peppers with sesame seeds instead of furikake for a light nutty flavor.